Jervis Bay Territory | |

 • Summer (DST) | UTC+11:00 (AEDT) |

-Postcode | NSW 2540 |
+Postcode | ACT 2540 |

-In 1915, jurisdiction over the Jervis Bay Territory was also transferred from New South Wales to the Commonwealth.[16]
-To reduce the practical difficulties presented by the physical separation of the two territories, the government of NSW also agreed, in principle, that the federal government could build and take full control of a proposed rail corridor between Canberra and Jervis Bay,[citation needed] although this was never implemented.
+The site of the capital city was not decided until 1908.
+All of the seriously considered sites were substantial distances inland.
+Therefore, the capital and the port would be separate.
+Ownership of Crown land in the Jervis Bay area was transferred from the NSW government to the federal government in 1909 (at the same time that ownership of the site of Canberra and the surrounding area was also relinquished by NSW).[14]
+In 1915, jurisdiction over the Jervis Bay Territory was transferred from the state of New South Wales to the federal Commonwealth of Australia.[7]
+To reduce the practical difficulties presented by the physical separation of the two territories, the government of NSW also agreed, in principle, that the federal government could build and take full control of a proposed rail corridor between Canberra and Jervis Bay,[citation needed] but this was never implemented.

-The Wreck Bay Aboriginal Community Council not only holds the majority of land in the Territory, it exercises certain governance and representation functions for its community under the Aboriginal Land Grant (Jervis Bay Territory) Act 1986[17]
+The Wreck Bay Aboriginal Community Council owns approximately 68 km2 (26 sq mi), about 90% of the territory and exercises certain governance and representation functions for its community under the Aboriginal Land Grant (Jervis Bay Territory) Act 1986[20] The rest is managed by the Department of Infrastructure, Regional Development and Cities.

 This section needs additional citations for verification.
 (September 2022) |

-For most purposes, the territory is governed under the laws of the Australian Capital Territory, by the Jervis Bay Administration, which handles matters normally concerned with local or state government.
-The ACT also provides primary school teachers and Australian Federal Police staffing.
-Residents have access to the ACT judicial system, but are not represented in the Legislative Assembly.
-Although they are subject to ACT law and some services are contracted by the Australian Government to nearby councils in New South Wales, Jervis Bay Territory residents do not vote in either ACT or New South Wales elections, nor does Jervis Bay have its own elected council, though Aboriginal persons who are registered members of the Wreck Bay Aboriginal Community Council have voting rights both at meetings of the Wreck Bay Aboriginal Community Council, and to elect the executive of that Council.
+Jervis Bay Territory does not have its own elected local council.
+Although they are subject to ACT law and some services are contracted by the Commonwealth government to nearby councils in New South Wales, Jervis Bay Territory residents do not vote in either ACT or New South Wales elections.
+Aboriginal persons who are registered members of the Wreck Bay Aboriginal Community Council have voting rights in the council's meetings and elect the council's executive.

-Section 61 of the Defence Force Discipline Act (DFDA) makes all Australian Defence Force members and "Defence Civilians" subject to the criminal laws of the Jervis Bay Territory regardless of where the offence occurred.
-This is a legal mechanism that makes Defence personnel subject to the Crimes Act 1914 (Cth), the Criminal Code Act 1995 (Cth) and offences against the criminal law of the ACT, as military law, even if the offence is committed elsewhere outside Australia.
+Section 61 of the Defence Force Discipline Act (DFDA) makes all Australian defence force members and "Defence Civilians" subject to the criminal laws of the Jervis Bay Territory regardless of where the offence occurred.
+This is a legal mechanism that makes defence personnel subject to the Crimes Act 1914 (Cth), the Criminal Code Act 1995 (Cth) and offences against the criminal law of the ACT, as military law, even if the offence is committed elsewhere outside Australia.

 A portion of land at Jervis Bay was included in the Federal Capital Territory to provide a seaport for Australia's only inland capital.